thales-goncalves/design-patterns/README.md

 # design-patterns
-A quick study about designer patterns
+A quick study about designer patterns!